rsrini7/Notification-SSE-GLM-Flux/README.md

 ## Features

 - **Real-time Messaging**: Connects to the Java backend via HTTP SSE and `EventSource` for real-time message delivery.
-- **Admin Panel**: Create, manage, and monitor broadcast messages, including a panel for Dead Letter Queue (DLQ) management.
+- **Admin Panel**: Create, manage, and monitor broadcast messages, including a panel for Dead Letter Topic (DLT) management.
 - **User Panel**: Receive and manage broadcast messages with read/unread status.
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.